alrojo/tensorflow-tutorial/download-and-setup/README.md

 now go into you browser and navigate to `localhost:8888`, do note that you cannot have any other notebooks running simultaneously.

-Navigate to the TensorFlowTutorial folder from you notebook, now you can start the exercises!
+Navigate to the `/mnt/tensorflow\_tutorial` folder from you notebook, now you can start the exercises!

 ## Installation of nvidia-docker for GPU